-Quilted green russulas, also known as green brittle gills and Russula parvovirescens are an edible wild mushroom, and the easiest Russula to bring home for the table, at least for me.
+Quilted green russulas, also known as green brittle gills and Russula parvovirescens are an edible wild mushroom.
+They're one of the easiest Russula species to identify and eat in North America.

 Habitat

-I see these mushrooms in mixed hardwood forests in the Midwest, especially those with plenty of burr and red oak mixed in.
+I see these mushrooms in mixed broadleaf hardwood forests in the Midwest, especially those with plenty of burr and red oak mixed in.
 I often see them in the same habitat as lobster mushrooms, chanterelles, black trumpet mushrooms and porcini.
-They start fruiting in the summer and I typically see the most of them in July through August.
+Thee fungus begins fruiting in the summer and I typically see the most of them in July through August.

 Identification